Tarot of Marseilles: Later history

 All cards were originally printed from woodcuts; the cards were later coloured either by hand or by the use of stencils.
 Tarot was recorded as being very popular card game throughout France during the 16th and early 17th century but later fell into obscurity with the exception of eastern France and Switzerland.
 Very few Marseilles pattern cards from the 17th century have survived, chiefly among them are Noblet's.
 In contrast, dozens of decks from the 18th century have made it to the present.
 From eastern France and Switzerland, the game spread north to Sweden and east to Russia starting from the middle of the 18th century, making it one of the most popular card games of that era until being overtaken by Whist in the 19th century.

 One well-known artisan producing tarot cards in the Marseilles pattern was Nicolas Conver (circa 1760).
 It was the Conver deck, or a deck very similar to it, that came to the attention of Antoine Court de Gébelin in the late 18th century.
 Court de Gébelin's writings, which contained much by way of speculation as to the supposed Egyptian origin of the cards and their symbols, called the attention of occultists to tarot decks.
 As such, Conver's deck became the model for most subsequent esoteric decks, starting with the deck designed by Etteilla forward.
 Cartomancy with the Tarot was definitely being practised throughout France by the end of the 18th century; Alexis-Vincent-Charles Berbiguier reported an encounter with two "sibyls" who divined with Tarot cards in the last decade of the century at Avignon.

 From the mid-18th to early 19th centuries, Marseilles and Besançon tarots were replaced by the French-suited animal tarots throughout most of Europe.
 These were then superseded by genre art tarots like the Industrie und Glück.
 French players ignored animal tarots but during the 20th century, they switched over to the genre art Tarot Nouveau.
 French truck drivers were still using the Marseilles pattern for French tarot as late as the 1970s.

 In 1985, the book Meditations on the Tarot was first published in English.
-It is a series of twenty-two so-called "Letter-Meditations" of the Major Arcana of the Tarot and utilizes the Marseille Tarot as the basis from which it begins its "Meditations" in the form of 22 letters which are addressed to the "Dear Unknown Friend".
-It has been highly praised by many people from many walks of life as an amazing contribution to - and a work of singular significance in - the Christian Hermetic tradition.
+It is a series of twenty-two so-called "Letter-Meditations" of the Major Arcana of the Tarot and uses the Marseille Tarot as the basis from which it begins its "Meditations" in the form of 22 letters which are addressed to the "Dear Unknown Friend".
+It has been highly praised by many people from many walks of life as an amazing contribution to – and a work of singular significance in – the Christian Hermetic tradition.

 In 1997 Alejandro Jodorowsky and Phillipe Camoin completed their reconstructed version of the Tarot of Marseille.
 Since then Jodorowky, in collaboration with Marianne Costa, published a Tarot book based around this reconstructed version of the Marseille deck.